nv-morpheus/morpheus-experimental/operational-technology/README.md

 * This model outputs one of these results: Natural Events, No Events and Attack Events

 ### List the steps explaining how this model works.
-* An XGBoost model gets trained with the dataset and in inference the model predicts one of the multiple classes for each row.
+* An XGBoost model gets trained with the dataset, and in inference, the model predicts one of the multiple classes for each row.

 ### Name the adversely impacted groups (protected classes) this has been tested to deliver comparable outcomes regardless of:
 * Not Applicable